sb1994/cybersecurity_learning/Managing AAD/User and Group Management.md

 ### What is AAD
 - A flat structure  allowing user and groups to be created
-- Basic AD service features
+- Basic AD service features not the same as on windows server.
+It is geared towards the cloud
+- No Kerberos on AAD as there is Internet communications
+- Management is done through Portal and Powershell

 ## Utilizing Azure AD instances
 ## User and Group Management